-The Macon Campus is on a 26-acre site at 44 Siler Farm Road in Franklin.
-The Groves Center Building is the beginning of a resource-rich campus, which houses administration, computer laboratories, interactive classrooms, a Learning Assistance Center (LAC), a college bookstore, a Student Services Department and a University Transfer Advising Center (UTAC).
-In addition, students have borrower privileges at the Holt Library on the Jackson Campus and the adjacent Macon County Public Library.
-The campus is home to evening classes for adult basic skills, high school equivalency, English Language Acquisition (ELA) and continuing education/workforce development.
+The Macon Campus is on a 32-acre site at 44 Siler Farm Road in Franklin.
+The Groves Center Building is the beginning of a resource-rich campus which houses administration, computer laboratories, interactive classrooms, a Learning Assistance Center (LAC), a college bookstore, a Student Services Department and a University Transfer Advising Center (UTAC).
+In addition, students have borrow privileges at the Holt Library on the Jackson Campus and the Macon County Public Library has a process for SCC students to utilize their facility.
+The campus is home to evening classes for adult literacy, high school equivalency (GED/HiSet Test Preparations), English Language Acquisition (ELA), and workforce continuing education.